andrei-akatsyeu1/drift-track-designer/README.md

    - **Scale**: Export scale multiplier (1x to 10x)
 3. Click OK
 4. Choose a location and filename for the PNG file
+   - **Default filename**: The export dialog automatically suggests a filename based on:
+     - The loaded JSON file name (if a file was loaded)
+     - The active sequence name (if no file was loaded)
+     - "export" (if neither is available)
 5. Click Save

 **Export Features**: